-Chemical Use and Storage - Project personnel will use non-hazardous chemical substitutes in the place of hazardous chemicals as long as the non-hazardous substitutes meet the requirements/ specifications of the requester.
+4. Chemical Use and Storage - Project personnel will use non-hazardous chemical substitutes in the place of hazardous chemicals as long as the non-hazardous substitutes meet the requirements/ specifications of the requester.
 Spill prevention/ minimization measures will be used during storage and use of chemicals/fuels.

-Contaminated Sites Disturbance - Covered activities that include soil disturbance may impact CERCLA sites and require a Notice of Soil Disturbance.
+5. Contaminated Sites Disturbance - Covered activities that include soil disturbance may impact CERCLA sites and require a Notice of Soil Disturbance.

-Cultural/Historical Resource Disturbance - Project personnel will contact the INL Cultural Resource Management Office prior to performing any soil disturbing activities, construction of facilities, or storage of equipment.
+6. Cultural/Historical Resource Disturbance - Project personnel will contact the INL Cultural Resource Management Office prior to performing any soil disturbing activities, construction of facilities, storage of equipment, or off-road vehicle access outside of the facility fence boundaries.
 A cultural resource survey will be performed of the area.